DVR College of Engineering and Technology

 Devarakonda Vittal Rao College of Engineering and Technology (DVRCET) was an engineering college affiliated with Jawaharlal Nehru Technological University, Hyderabad.
 The college is currently listed as academically inactive.
 It functioned under the Devarakonda Educational Society.

 History

 It was established in 1997 at the Madhapur campus (later changed to MBA campus).
 In year 2001, it was shifted to Kashipur Village near Sangareddy.
 The chairman of the college, Devarakonda Vittal Rao, was a member of the 14th Lok Sabha of India.
 He represented the Mahabubnagar constituency of Andhra Pradesh and was a member of the Indian National Congress (INC) political party.

 Devarakonda Educational Society

 The Devarakonda Educational Society was established in 1994 as a non-profit organization.
 Sri D.Vittal Rao is the president of the society.
 In servicing the objective, the Devarakonda Educational Society established the D.V.R.College of Engineering and Technology in 1996, the D.V.R.
 Post Graduate College of Management Studies in the year 1997, offering academic programmes in Engineering, Technology, Management and MTech.

-Courses and Facilities

-The college Library had a collection of 21000 volumes, and 3500 titles, eight news papers and other professional periodicals.
-The library has a book bank for SC and ST students.
-Books for SC and St students were given free for certain period by the Social Welfare Department of the government of Telangana as per the Government’s policy.
-Select articles from the periodicals are bound and there were 2000 such bound volumes.

-The college offered courses in seven disciplines which were Electronics and Communications Engineering, Electrical and Electronics Engineering, Mechanical Engineering, Computer Science Engineering, Civil Engineering in it including MBA and MTech in VLSI Design & Embedded systems and MTech in Computer Science Engineering.
-The college did not offer any hostel facility but provided transportation facilities to its students.
-There were 16 college buses connecting to the city.

-Technical and cultural events

-Co-circular activities included basketball, volleyball and cricket grounds inside the campus.
-Inter-college competitions were held regularly.
-Technical events like: "Aktzin", conducted by Electrical department; "Elektra", conducted by Electronics department, and "Xyno minds" conducted by Computer science department were national event held annually.
-There was a college annual cultural festival Dhoom organized by its students, mostly.

-National Cadet Corps @ DVR College

-The college had its association with the Indian Army's NCC wing to train students through CATC camps inside campus and even produced potential cadets to attend national level NCC camps.
-NCC in the college was under the command of 33 Telangana Battalion of Indian Army headquartered at Sangareddi, Telangana.